Billet Land, Hornchurch, Romford, RM11 1XJ

 The grounds include horse chestnuts planted to mask or frame the mid-18th century stables, an octagonal cupola, shrubbery walk with Serpentine paths and the Cedar of Lebanon planted as a central feature of the lawn.
 By 1805 the gardens were sufficiently advanced to be illustrated in Peacock’s Polite Repository.

-The project sets about restoring and conserving the many historical features and included detailed archaeological research and restoration to the Georgian Bath House, all supported by Heritage Lottery funding.
+The project restored and conserved many historical features and included detailed archaeological research and restoration to the Georgian Bath House, all supported by Heritage Lottery funding.